DAASI International Will Become an “Architect for the Next Generation Internet”

 The Software Corteza Will Become the First Use Case

-Corteza, an open source application by the Irish company Crust Ltd. as well as sister project to the working platform of the same name Crust, will be the first use case for the new TLS-KDH technology, even if only as test purposes at the beginning.
-By implementing the TLS-KDH technology data security is supposed to be immensely improved for the integrated authentication tool, didmos authenticator, which is already used in Crust. didmos authenticator is part of the IAM framework didmos, which was created by DAASI International.
+Corteza, an open source application by the Irish company Crust Ltd. as well as sister project to the low-code platform Corteza, will be the first use case for the new TLS-KDH technology, even if only as test purposes at the beginning.
+By implementing the TLS-KDH technology data security is supposed to be immensely improved for the integrated authentication tool, didmos authenticator, which is already used in Corteza. didmos authenticator is part of the IAM framework didmos, which was created by DAASI International.

 Since there are currently no implementations of the new TLS-KDH standard, the successful implementation would mean an extraordinarily big advancement in data security technology.
 The goal of the project is to provide a proof of concept (PoC) which demonstrates how TLS-KDH can be successfully implemented with didmos Authenticator.